newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/insurance-massage-therapy.md

 > **Once completed, you will have:**
 >
-> * A Professional Liability insurance policy for your business
+> * A Professional Liability insurance policy
 > * A Worker's Compensation insurance policy (if applicable)

 >**What if I don't get insurance?**